phamd/XNA-Checkers-Documentation/PlannedChangelobA2.md

 -   removePiece in Board
 -   new buttons to save game
 -   new button to load game
+-   new substates in playing
+    -   player 1
+    -   player 2

 Link to the Class uses Diagram for View Request for Change
 ==========================================================